-We will also be performing live virtual member feedback sessions during July 2021.
+Member retirement planning sessions took place virtually during May and June 2021.
+Live virtual member feedback sessions are planned for September, and an updated video tutorial will be posted on the website.
 We are hoping to resume the face-to-face sessions as soon as the Covid-19 pandemic is more under control.

 As highlighted in previous newsletters, Willis Towers Watson, the communication consultant of the PetroSA Retirement Fund, has submitted all retirement planning and member presentations (2020) in electronic format via video tutorials.
-This will allow members to download and access all the modules in their own time.
+This allows members to download and access all the modules in their own time.

-The electronic presentations can be accessed either via the PetroSA Retirement Fund website at www.petrosaretirementfund.co.za (access modules by using password "retirement") - see diagram below which shows where on the website they can be found.
+The electronic presentations can be accessed either via the PetroSA Retirement Fund website at www.petrosaretirementfund.co.za (access modules by using password "retirement").
 These videos can also be found on the PetroSA MS Teams Group.